Mossman556/Webpage-Project/README.md

 * Responsive design: The webpage is designed to be responsive and adjusts its layout and content based on the device's screen size, ensuring an optimal viewing           experience across different devices.
 * External stylesheets: The webpage uses external stylesheets to apply styles to the different HTML elements, ensuring a consistent and visually appealing design.
 * Form: The webpage includes a form to collect user input, such as name, company name, and email address.
-* Login/logout system: The webpage includes a simple login/logout system that is not functional but can be improved upon in future versions.
+* Login/logout system: The webpage includes a simple login/logout system with a signup form.
 * Social media icons: The webpage includes social media icons in the footer section, making it easy for users to access the website's social media pages.

 # Technologies used: